Does It Matter Who Performs The Magic ?...

 Of course, he moved on from simple street magic to other more complicated tricks and illusions and has gradually acquired acclaim as an endurance artist.

 On studying the profiles of famous magicians like Harry Houdini, Robert Houdini, PC Sorcar and Doug Henning, a single point which they all share is that of having humble beginnings and then working their way towards fame.

-So next time you come across a street magician, don’t just brush him off but give him a chance to prove himself.
+So the next time you come across a street magician, do not just brush him off but give him a chance to prove himself.
 You never know – if he is good with his hands then tomorrow he might be the next big name in the field.

 A street magician may appear ordinary but if he is confident enough to pull people to watch his show then may be he is not so ordinary after all.